misterjjg/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project is meant to create the back end project for the WTWR applicataion.
+This back end was possible due to creating a database where we store the data.
+We implemented controllers and routes in order to create, delete, like, and dislike clothing items.
+Additional to the clothing items, we are able to create new users and find existing users by their ID.

+## Tools and Technologies Used

+- JavaScript
+- React
+- MongoDB
+- Postman

-## Running the Project
+## Run the project

-`npm run start` — to launch the server
+Use npm run start -- to launch the server

-`npm run dev` — to launch the server with the hot reload feature
+Use npm run dev -- to launch the server but with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12